 Always ensure that the grey water tank valve is securely connected to the sewer hose before anything else.
 Once fastened properly, the valve must then be pulled to open.

 I generally leave the gray tank valves open when hooked up and stationary for a while in a warm place.

-To know when the tank’s already empty, you can just try to hear closely if there’s still liquid coming through.
-Once it has gone silent, you should have successfully drained your tank now.
+To know when the tank’s empty, you can listen closely to see if you still hear liquid coming through.
+Once it has gone silent, your tank should be successfully drained.
 Make sure to completely close the valve after draining to avoid any leaks.

 Pro tip: You may have heard of some RV owner leaving the grey tank valve open for it to drain continuously in the sewer.
 While this may sound like a good hack, you may want to reconsider if you have any of these problems:

 - A sewer smell from the system coming into to your RV.

 - Allowing the tank be at least ⅔ full before emptying is known to create a vortex that can help remove heavier waste solids or scums.